MetOffice/fab/docs/source/site-specific-config.rst

 created by providing a different set of parameters in the constructor.

-This also allows to easily define compiler wrapper.
+This also allows compiler wrappers to be easily defined.
 For example, if you want to use `mpif90` as compiler, which is a MPI-specific wrapper for `ifort`, you can create this class as follows: